thesavant42/decker/README.md

   - repeat_penalty
   - seed

-More detailed docs at https://platform.openai.com/docs/api-reference/chat/create
+  - More detailed docs at https://platform.openai.com/docs/api-reference/chat/create

 ## LM Studio API

-LM Studio now has its own REST API, in addition to OpenAI compatibility mode (learn more).
+LM Studio now has its own REST API, in addition to OpenAI compatibility mode.

 The REST API includes enhanced stats such as Token / Second and Time To First Token (TTFT), as well as rich information about models such as loaded vs unloaded, max context, quantization, and more.